Who is a consumer?

-However, In consumer law, some terms are automatically part of a contract for the sale of goods or the supply of services (with or without goods).
-Ideally, products will be advertised accurately and clearly, goods will be of sufficient quality and fit for purpose, etc. So when purchasing an item online or if the customer hasn’t inspected it before buying it.
+In consumer law, some terms are automatically part of a contract for the sale of goods or the supply of services (with or without goods).
+For example, it is to be expected that products will be advertised accurately with clarity, goods will be of satisfactory quality as described and fit for purpose. particularly online or if the customer hasn’t been given a chance to inspect the goods before purchasing them.
 It is also expected that services will be carried out with reasonable care and skill, within a reasonable time and at a reasonable charge.

-On October 1, 2015, The Consumer Rights Act 2015 came into force.
-And applies to consumer contracts purchased after that date.
+Consumer contracts are now governed by The Consumer Rights Act 2015 which came into force on 1 October 2015 and only applies to items bought after 1 October 2015.
 The overall purpose of consumer legislation is to provide fairness and clarity for consumers.
-Misleading actions or omissions, bait advertisings, misrepresentation in all its forms.
-And aggressive sales tactics are all illegal under consumer law.
+Misleading actions or omissions, bait advertisings, misrepresentation in all its forms and aggressive sales tactics are all illegal under consumer law.

-- However, You can’t enforce unfair terms in a consumer contracts, or unfair consumer notices (eg signs on a shop wall or in a car park).
+You can’t enforce unfair terms in a consumer contract, or unfair consumer notices (eg signs on a shop wall or in a car park).

-- Your contract terms might also be unfair if they weigh the contract significantly in your favor.
-By providing for excessive cancellation charges and automatic loss of all upfront payments or by creating unbalanced rights.
-So if the customer is free to cancel at any time but must give 3 months’ notice, or by increasing the price at a later date.
+Your contract terms might also be unfair if they weigh the contract significantly in your favour, by providing for excessive cancellation charges and automatic loss of all upfront payments or by creating unbalanced rights, eg. being able to cancel a contract at any time, but requiring the customer to give 3 months’ notice or by allowing you to increase the agreed price at a later date.

-- In addtion to that, your contract won’t be unfair just because it sets a price that’s higher than another business charge.
+Your contract won’t be unfair just because it sets a price that’s higher than another business charges.

-For expert assistance regarding drafting bespoke contracts and enforcing them, contact email@example.com or WhatsApp us on 07583452230 and we can connect you to the right business law professional.
-Visit https://www.bizlawuk.co.uk to find out more about how we can help you with our other business services, check our 5-star testimonials and watch our Youtube channel or listen to our podcasts.
-If you find this information useful, please follow our social media platforms, like, and share.
+For expert assistance regarding drafting bespoke contracts and enforcing them, contact email@example.com or WhatsApp us on 07583452230 and we can connect you to the right professional.
+Visit www.bizlawuk.co.uk to find out more about how we can help you with our other services.
+If you find this information useful, please follow our social media platforms, like and share.